Title 902 | Chapter 028 | Regulation 030REG

 The medical director shall act as the medical staff liaison to administration and nursing staff, and as the primary contact for that facility with other trauma centers in the region.4.

 The medical director shall maintain certification as an Advanced Trauma Life Support (ATLS) provider if not Board Certified/Board Eligible by the American Board of Emergency Medicine (ABEM) or the American Osteopathic Board of Emergency Medicine (AOBEM).
-The trauma services medical director may participate in a Rural Trauma Team Development Course (RTTDC).(c)
+The trauma services medical director shall participate in a Rural Trauma Team Development Course (RTTDC).(c)

 Trauma coordinator.1.